onecommons/unfurl/tosca-package/README.md

 # A TOSCA Python-based DSL

-This package implements a Python representation of TOSCA 1.3.
+This package implements a Python representation of [TOSCA 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html).
 It converts TOSCA YAML to Python and vice versa.
-It can be used as a library by TOSCA processor or as a stand-alone conversion tool.
+It can be used as a library by a TOSCA processor or as a stand-alone conversion tool.

+TOSCA (Topology and Orchestration Specification for Cloud Applications) is an [OASIS open standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) that provides language to describe a topology of cloud based web services, their components, relationships, and the processes that manage them.
+TOSCA provides mechanisms for abstraction and composition, thereby enabling portability and automated management across cloud providers regardless of underlying platform or infrastructure.

 ## Why a DSL (Domain Specic Language)?